Optimal tests for continuous-variable quantum teleportation and photodetectors: Introduction

 \section{Introduction}

 Quantum teleportation is a fundamental protocol in quantum information theory with no classical analog \cite{bennett1993teleporting}.
 It allows for the simulation of an ideal quantum channel by making use of entanglement and classical communication.
-In particular, a quantum state can be transmitted from one place to another if two parties share an entangled state and perform local operations and classical communication.
-One of the most important features of teleportation is that even a state that is completely \textit{unknown} to the sender and the receiver can be transmitted faithfully.

-Since its inception, significant advances have been made in experimental implementations of teleportation protocols \cite{nielsen1998complete,landry2007quantum,ma2012quantum,bao2012quantum,takeda2013deterministic,nolleke2013efficient,metcalf2014quantum,pfaff2014unconditional,wang2015quantum,pirandola2015advances,ren2017ground}.
-Teleportation has also been generalized in many ways, such as teleportation of qudits \cite{bennett1993teleporting}, bidirectional teleportation \cite{Vai94,HPV01,HVCP01}, and port-based teleportation \cite{ishizaka2008asymptotic,IH09}.
-Beyond quantum communication, quantum teleportation and techniques inspired from it have found applications in measurement-based quantum computation, quantum error correction, quantum networks, quantum key distribution, etc.

-Other than teleportation of finite-dimensional states, quantum states of fields (e.g., optical modes, the vibrational modes of trapped ions, etc.) can also be teleported using a protocol called \textit{continuous-variable} (CV) quantum teleportation \cite{BK98}.
-In CV teleportation, two distant parties, Alice and Bob, share a resource state -- a two-mode squeezed vacuum (TMSV) state, which is a CV analog of a Bell state.
-After mixing her share of the TMSV state with an unknown state on a balanced beamsplitter, Alice performs homodyne detection of complementary quadratures.
-Alice then communicates the classical measurement outcomes to Bob, based on which, Bob performs displacement operations on his share of the TMSV resource state \cite{BK98}.
+Other than teleportation of finite-dimensional states \cite{bennett1993teleporting}, quantum states of fields (e.g., optical modes, the vibrational modes of trapped ions, etc.)~can also be teleported using a protocol called \textit{continuous-variable} (CV) quantum teleportation~\cite{BK98}.

-Ideal CV teleportation of an unknown state is only possible in the unrealistic limit of noiseless homodyne detection and infinite squeezing in the shared TMSV state.
+Ideal CV teleportation of an unknown state is only possible in the unrealistic limit of noiseless homodyne detection and infinite squeezing in the two-mode squeezed vacuum (TMSV) state \cite{BK98}, the latter being the resource state used for the protocol.
 In such a theoretical setting, CV teleportation simulates an ideal quantum channel.
-A more practical strategy accounts for finite squeezing and unideal detection, which instead of an identity channel induces an additive-noise channel on input states \cite{BK98}.
+A more practical strategy involves finite squeezing and unideal detection, which simulates an additive-noise channel on input states, instead of simulating an identity channel \cite{BK98}.
 Due to these limitations, it is natural to ask the following question: how accurately can ideal CV teleportation be simulated by its noisy experimental implementation?